Ignorance isn’t always bliss…

 A rogue can’t be expected to settle down, especially with a human cop, who doesn’t know werewolves exist.
-But that’s exactly what Alexis Gentry’s wolf nags her to do from the moment she meets Bryce.
-When a run-in with her sadistic ex turns deadly, she seeks shelter with the sexy detective to avoid starting a war between the packs.
+But that’s exactly what Alexis Gentry’s wolf insists she does from the moment she meets Bryce.

 What Readers are Saying